Thursday, July 20, 2017

 Pulse, which has just been released in a deluxe Blu-ray edition from Arrow Films, has a structure that is not unheard of in traditional narrative filmmaking, but is definitely unusual in the horror genre: two sets of characters, unknown to each other, have similar strange, terrifying experiences and one or more members of each group try to find out what’s going on, until their investigations bring them into contact with each other.
 Whether or not, ultimately, this contact does anybody any good.

 In one group, three employees at a greenhouse/nursery notice that another co-worker, Taguchi (Kenji Mizuhashi) hasn’t been seen in a while, nor has he contacted them about an important project he’s working on.
 One co-worker, Michi (Kumiko Aso), goes to Taguchi’s apartment.
 He’s there, but during Michi’s visit he commits suicide.
 The computer disk containing the project he’d been working on is pored over by Michi and her friends Junko (Kurume Arisaka) and Yabe (Masatoshi Matsuo).
-On the disc, they find ghostly images in photographs of Taguchi’s apartment, and when Michi returns their she finds a weird black stain on the wall against which Taguchi hanged himself.
+On the disc, they find ghostly images in photographs of Taguchi’s apartment, and when Michi returns there she finds a weird black stain on the wall against which Taguchi hanged himself.

 Meanwhile, a young man named Ryosuke (Haruhiko Kato) takes his first tentative steps towards exploring the then-new Internet.
 After signing up with a provider, a website opens automatically, on its own.
 The site shows various people, their faces obscured, in dark rooms.
 The people are unmoving, or they move with eerie repetitiousness.
 Unnerved, Ryosuke seeks help at a computer lab at the university he attends.
 A computer science graduate student named Haure (Koyuki) takes interest in his problem and agrees to help.
 As the film progresses, characters will find a slip of paper on which is written “The Forbidden Room,” they will encounter ghosts in rooms whose doors are bordered by red tape, and they will hear, and entertain, theories about ghosts pushing their way into the physical world.
 And these characters will become depressed, and they will begin to feel hopeless.
 Michi will witness another suicide.

 Kurosawa’s ghosts are hazy, slow, terrifying entities.
 Some are seen more clearly than others, and some perhaps can’t be seen more clearly – one is a walking shadow whose limbs move in loping arcs, another is a black outline seen from a distance in a library, who flees, or disappears, when Ryosuke approaches.
 This is quite a scene, not just for the imagery, but because it leads Ryosuke to meet a university student who explains his theory that spirits are using technology (specifically the internet, it should be clear by now) to enter the world of the living.
 The scene isn’t fascinating because of the theory, necessarily, but because the student is moved to tell it when he notices that Ryosuke has seen the ghost.
 He, the student, has been seeing them around campus, which led him to the theory.
 But it’s the matter-of-fact way the topic is broached, both visually and through dialogue, that makes it obvious, if it wasn’t already, that Pulse is a ghost story like no other.
-The ghost Ryosuke is simply among the stacks in the library.
+The ghost Ryosuke sees is simply among the stacks in the library.
 It’s notable as a presence not because of what it’s doing, but because a pitch-black thing in the shape of a human shouldn’t be there.

 The table has been set for this kind of off-hand way (and all the more chilling because of that) Kurosawa introduces his supernatural elements by showing Michi, Yabe, and Junko react to Taguchi’s suicide as something that not only should be put behind them instantly, but can be.
 Michi has to work harder to shake off what she saw, and what, when you get right down to it, must be a loss to her personally (the implication is that she was friends with Taguchi, that they all were) than Junko does, and maybe, finally she doesn’t.
 Maybe she only acts like she does.
 If that’s the case, the path she walks, as opposed to those down which Junko and Yabe go, is different for a reason.
 She’s more aware.
 She’s more awake as a human being.